-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [1].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

-This document uses the basic EAP terminology [2] and EMSK keying hierarchy terminology [3].
+This document uses the basic EAP terminology [RFC3748] and EMSK keying hierarchy terminology [RFC5295].
 In addition, this document uses the following terms:

-ER Peer - An EAP peer that supports the EAP Re-authentication Protocol.
-All references to "peer" in this document imply an ER peer, unless specifically noted otherwise.

-ER Authenticator - An entity that supports the authenticator functionality for EAP re-authentication described in this document.
-All references to "authenticator" in this document imply an ER authenticator, unless specifically noted otherwise.

-ER Server - An entity that performs the server portion of ERP described here.
+- ER Peer An EAP peer that supports the EAP Re-authentication Protocol.
+All references to "peer" in this document imply an ER peer, unless specifically noted otherwise. - ER Authenticator An entity that supports the authenticator functionality for EAP re-authentication described in this document.
+All references to "authenticator" in this document imply an ER authenticator, unless specifically noted otherwise. - ER Server An entity that performs the server portion of ERP described here.
 This entity may or may not be an EAP server.
 All references to "server" in this document imply an ER server, unless specifically noted otherwise.
-An ER server is a logical entity; the home ER server is located on the same backend authentication server as the EAP server in the home domain.
-The local ER server may not necessarily be a full EAP server.

-ERX - EAP re-authentication extensions.

-ERP - EAP Re-authentication Protocol that uses the re-authentication extensions.

-rRK - re-authentication Root Key, derived from the EMSK or DSRK.

-rIK - re-authentication Integrity Key, derived from the rRK.

-rMSK - re-authentication MSK.
-This is a per-authenticator key, derived from the rRK.

-keyName-NAI - ERP messages are integrity protected with the rIK or the DS-rIK.
-The use of rIK or DS-rIK for integrity protection of ERP messages is indicated by the EMSKname [3]; the protocol, which is ERP; and the realm, which indicates the domain name of the ER server.
-The EMSKname is copied into the username part of the NAI.

-Domain - Refers to a "key management domain" as defined in [3].
+An ER server is a logical entity; it may not necessarily be co-located with, or physically part of, a full EAP server. - ERX EAP re-authentication extensions. - ERP EAP Re-authentication Protocol.
+Uses the re-authentication extensions. - rRK re-authentication Root Key, derived from the EMSK or the Domain-Specific Root Key (DSRK). - rIK re-authentication Integrity Key, derived from the rRK. - rMSK re-authentication MSK.
+This is a per-authenticator key, derived from the rRK. - keyName-NAI ERP messages are integrity protected with the rIK or the DS-rIK.
+The use of rIK or DS-rIK for integrity protection of ERP messages is indicated by the EMSKname [RFC5295]; the protocol, which is ERP; and the realm, which indicates the domain name of the ER server.
+The EMSKname is copied into the username part of the Network Access Identifier (NAI). - Domain Refers to a "key management domain" as defined in Salowey, et al. [RFC5295].
 For simplicity, it is referred to as "domain" in this document.
 The terms "home domain" and "local domain" are used to differentiate between the originating key management domain that performs the full EAP exchange with the peer and the local domain to which a peer may be attached at a given time.